nadeemlab/SPT/data_curation/README.md

 input_path = s3://bucketname/moldoveanu
 ```

 In the S3 case, you would have to make sure that credentials are available.
-Currently Nextflow requires, in the case of session-specific credentials, a "profile" `~/.aws/credentials`, usually the profile named `default`.
+Currently Nextflow requires, in the case of session-specific credentials, a "profile" in `~/.aws/credentials`, usually the profile named `default`.

 You can monitor progress by watching the Nextflow logs: